steliost03/Robot-ConvArea-Coverage/README.md

 **BoundedVoronoi()**

 Calculates the regular (not r-limited) voronoi cell for a robot (using an approximate half-plane intersection method) and finds its intersection with the convex environment.
-This is then named as its bounded voronoi cell
+This is then named as its bounded voronoi cell.

 **form_plane()**

 Approximates a half-plane via a sufficiently large polygon.
-This function is called by BoundedVoronoi()
+This function is called by BoundedVoronoi().

 **Control_Law()**